 I went into this documentary about the Gallipoli campaign wondering how it could possibly have anything new to say to an Australian audience.
 And it doesn't.
-It's the manner of the telling that will shake you, for it comes from inside the belly of the beast — drawn from a collection of diaries, letters and memoirs written by those who were there.– Sandra Hall, 2 November 2005, Sydney Morning Herald review
+It's the manner of the telling that will shake you, for it comes from inside the belly of the beast — drawn from a collection of diaries, letters and memoirs written by those who were there.– Sandra Hall in The Sydney Morning Herald, 2 November 2005

 8 STAR Entertainment

 Available to buy from Mighty Ape